Sheffield General Cemetery

 I have lived close to the GC for many years, and it is a gem of a place that just gets better and better.
 I love that the wild areas have been retained, but sympathetic improvements have happened over to make the cemetery more accessible to all.
 I love the new garden near the river, and of course the restoration of the Samual Worth Chapel is a great local resource.
 Well done to all who put in the work to make these things happen.

-Julia D 8 months ago
+Julia D about 1 year ago

 I think the Cemetery is looking fantastic.
 The HLF Money has enabled the Cemetery to become a safe place to visit, see wildlife and discover the lives of Victorian Sheffielders.